- You are here:

 The Centre for the Study for the Art and Antiques Market at the University of Leeds is the first research centre with a specific focus on the study of the history of the trade in art and antiques.
 Read more…

-This two-day conference investigates the relationships between ‘private’ collections of art (fine art, decorative art and antiquities), and the changing dynamics of their display in ‘public’ exhibitions and museums.We are delighted to confirm Dr. Susanna Avery-Quash, Senior Research Curator (History of Collecting) at the National Gallery, London as our keynote speaker.The PGR subcommittee of the Centre for the Study of the Art and Antiques Market at the University of Leeds includes Caroline McCaffrey-Howarth, Anna Reeve, Shir Kochavi and Heather Findling.
+This two-day conference hosted under the Centre for the Study of the Art and Antiques Market investigated the relationships between ‘private’ collections of art (fine art, decorative art and antiquities), and the changing dynamics of their display in ‘public’ exhibitions and museums.We were delighted to present Dr. Susanna Avery-Quash, Senior Research Curator (History of Collecting) at the National Gallery, London as our keynote speaker.The Centre's PGR subcommittee responsible for organising the conference included Caroline McCaffrey-Howarth, Anna Reeve, Shir Kochavi and Heather Findling.

 The Centre is a research hub for interdisciplinary study of the markets for art and antiques.